 We adults tend to have a biased view of our relationship with children.
 The minute we see kids doing something they’re not supposed to do, we launch into “discipline mode,” ready to dole out consequences left and right.

-Instead, encourage the daycare staff to hold a real conversation with your toddler.
-Have them see what’s bothering her and ask for her suggestions instead of going straight into timeouts and consequences.
+Instead, hold a real conversation with your toddler.
+See what’s bothering her and ask for her suggestions instead of going straight into timeouts and consequences.

-They can then share why kicking isn’t appropriate, while showing empathy explaining why: “The thing is, we don’t hit or kick other people.
-Hitting and kicking hurts.
-It wouldn’t feel good if someone hits or kicks you, right?”
+You can then share why hitting others isn’t appropriate, while showing empathy explaining why.
+“We don’t hit other people.
+It wouldn’t feel good if someone was hitting or biting you, right?”

-They can ask for her input: “What do you think you can do besides hitting or kicking if someone bothers you?”
-If she’s tight-lipped, they can make suggestions.
-“Maybe you can tell me if someone bothers you.”
+Ask for her input as well.
+“What do you think you can do besides hitting if someone bothers you?”
+If she’s tight-lipped, you can make suggestions.
+“Maybe you can tell the teacher if someone bothers you.”

-And finally, they can explain what has to happen (the “consequences”) if she continues: “I can’t let you hit or kick other people.
-I’d like you to be able to tell me if something is bothering you, but if you hit or kick, we’ll have to have this conversation again, okay?”
+And finally, explain what has to happen (the “consequences”) if she continues.
+“The teachers can’t let you hit other people, so you need to tell us if something is bothering you.
+Because if you hit, we’ll have to have this conversation again.”

-Does your toddler disregard timeouts at daycare suddenly?
-Maybe he laughs or goofs off the entire time and doesn’t take it seriously.
-Or he ignores the impact they’re supposed to have and goes right back to misbehaving.
+Does your toddler disregard timeouts at daycare?
+Maybe he laughs or goofs off the entire time and doesn’t take it seriously or ignores the impact they’re supposed to have and goes right back to misbehaving.

-Well, I don’t blame him: timeouts are ineffective.
+Well, I don’t blame him: timeouts don’t work.

 During timeouts, he’s channeling his frustration toward the enforcer (the teachers) and fuming at the unfairness of it all.
-He misses out on better ways to communicate or understanding why his behavior isn’t right.
+He misses out on better ways to communicate and doesn’t understand why his behavior isn’t right.

-- Show empathy and acknowledge potential triggers for his behavior
+- Show empathy for his emotions and acknowledge potential triggers for his behavior

 - Point out the effects of his behavior on others, like not letting other children learn and play